 The movement advocating for women’s right to vote rose in the mid-19th century, a time when women did not have a full citizenship status and were not allowed to vote.
 Suffragettes protested against this discrimination and campaigned for change, because they could not vote directly to change the laws that would allow them to be seen as full citizens.
 Before World War I, Scotland Yard considered suffragette campaigns to be a greater threat than the IRA, due to numerous acts of terror and violence committed by suffragettes across the United Kingdom.

 Not all women were in favour of radical social transformation and did not necessarily believe that the emancipation of women was a positive change for society.
 Anti-suffragette movements existed in Canada and many were proponents of maternal feminism, an ideology that promotes the distinctive role of women as caregivers and supports their complete freedom within the household.

 Although women being paid for work was not a new phenomenon in 1914, it became increasingly normal as positions were vacated by men who left for the front.
-During the war, women filled factories, civil services, and participated actively in wartime industries such as the production of ammunition.
-As men returned, the original status-quo was re-established but it created a precedent where women worked in areas generally reserved for men.
-The genie was out of the bottle.
+During the war, women filled factories, civil services, and participated actively in wartime industries, such as the production of ammunition.
+As men returned, the original status-quo was re-established, but it created a precedent where women worked in areas generally reserved for men.
+The genie was out of the lamp.

 What’s a Poppy?

 Papaver rhoeas, known as the common poppy, is an annual flower that blooms in late spring in Europe.
 The flower thrives where the soil is disturbed.
 Due to the continuous bombardments in Belgium and other battlefields, the red poppies were a prominent feature near the trenches and over the soldier’s graves.

 Did you know that the pollen of papaver rhoeas causes no allergic reaction via inhalation?

 John McCrae’s Poem.
 May 1915